actionsPrint Blog Post

 - Had reminders for ourselves to focus on the personal impact we knew this would have on each and every person; and

 - Reiterated over and over again our deep care and concern for each employee during these conversations.

-Like many of you reading this, we at BSM are starting to find our new normal; doing our very best to balance our focus on the present while thinking about the life and business that is emerging from this intense period of crisis.
+Like many of you reading this, we at BSM are finding our new normal; doing our very best to balance our focus on the present while thinking about the life and business that is emerging from this intense period of crisis.
 Nothing is more important at this time than our people — family, friends, and every single member of our team — who play a vital role in our personal and professional recovery.
 With that, I urge you to stay safe and well for yourselves and those who depend on you.

 ADDITIONAL RESOURCE: View our on-demand webinar Connecting with Your People to foster employee engagement as your business begins to emerge from the pandemic.